confluentinc/ksql/docs/installation/server-config/security.rst

 to use the KSQL server an authenticated user must belong to at least one of these roles.

-The ``authentication.realm`` config must match a section within ``jaas_config.file``, which defines how the server authenticates users, and should be passed as a JVM option during server start:
+The ``authentication.realm`` config must match a section within ``jaas_config.file``, which defines how the server authenticates users and should be passed as a JVM option during server start:

 .. code:: bash